Negotiating Rationally (Book Review)

 Publication Date: 2006-11-29

-The book could have expanded the area on integrative negotiations more than it did as it was somewhat limited in scope.
-Likewise, joint ventures and multiparty negotiations could have used more attention as well.
+The book could have expanded more on integrative negotiations, as it was somewhat limited in scope.
+Likewise, joint ventures and multiparty negotiations could have used more attention.

-The book is structured around the premise that we don’t want to get just any agreement, we want to get the best possible agreement without surrendering anything essential to our best interests, or leaves us worse off than when we entered the negotiation process.
-Its about leaving our emotions and human frailties out of the equation and how to engage in logical problem solving.
+The book is structured around the premise that we don’t want to get just any agreement.
+Instead, we want to get the best possible agreement.
+Plus, we want to avoid surrendering anything essential to our best interests, and anything that leaves us worse off than when we entered negotiations.
+It’s about leaving our emotions out of the equation.
+It’s also about how to engage in logical problem solving.

-Section 1, which is titled Common Mistakes in Negotiation, tackles the human error component immediately.
-The authors point out that we all have our own emotional baggage inherent in all of us.
-We need to recognise those common mental errors which can catch any of us off guard.
-Bazerman and Neale provide sign posts to act as valuable red flags to warn us against the inherent dangers in becoming separated from the real purpose of our goals and objectives by learning to recognise common mental errors that any negotiator might be prone to unconsciously make when engaged in a negotiation.
+Section 1, Common Mistakes in Negotiation, tackles the human error component immediately.
+The authors point out that we all have our own emotional baggage.
+We need to recognize those common mental errors that can catch any of us off guard.
+Bazerman and Neale provide signposts as valuable red flags to warn us against becoming separated from the real purpose of our objectives.
+Through this, we can learn to recognize common mental errors that any negotiator might be prone to unconsciously making.

-Having tackled our mental errors, Section 2, which is titled A Rational Framework for Negotiation, takes us into the meat of how to be rational in our negotiations.
-One starts off by adopting the right way to think and to always be on guard not just against our own irrational thinking but also by our opposite number.
-We begin by preparing properly to smartly assess both ourselves and our opponents.
-We need to base our strategy by gathering information to intelligently analyse our opponents in relation to our positions and interests.
+Having tackled our mental errors, Section 2, A Rational Framework for Negotiation, takes us into the meat of how to be rational in our negotiations.
+We start off by adopting the right way to think and to always be on guard, not just against our own irrational thinking but also by our opposite number.
+Then, we prepare properly to assess both ourselves and our opponents.
+We need to base our strategy by gathering information to intelligently analyze our opponents in relation to our positions and interests.

 The mistakes we could potentially make are broken down by considering a detailed case study.
-Bazerman and Neale use this case study analysis to apply their principles to an actual situation to lend importance to a rational approach in negotiating an integrative joint venture between two companies.
+Bazerman and Neale use this case study analysis to apply their principles to an actual situation.
+This lends importance to taking a rational approach in negotiating an integrative joint venture between two companies.
 The case study example lucidly illustrates how the process works in an applied situation.

-Next, we are provided a detailed description on how to create rational strategies which deal with integrative agreements.
-They describe how to accumulate relevant information that is essential for decision making such as how to determine trade offs, and using your differences to create mutually beneficial proposals.
-It is a means to think creatively that allows the parties to gradually come to a deal.
+Next, we are provided a detailed description on how to create rational strategies that deal with integrative agreements.
+The authors describe how to gather relevant information essential for decision-making such as how to determine trade-offs, and using your differences to create mutually beneficial proposals.
+It’s a means to think creatively that allows the parties to gradually come to a deal.

 Clearly, our world can be very irrational when fed by emotions and ego.
-Bazerman and Neale show us the means in how to deal with our own irrationality and the irrationality of others.
-They also provide useful strategies to mitigate the impact of irrational thinking while learning how to apply rational thinking in all our negotiations.
+Bazerman and Neale show us how to deal with our own irrationality and the irrationality of others.
+The authors also provide useful strategies to mitigate the impact of irrational thinking while learning how to apply rational thinking in all our negotiations.
 This book is very useful guide for both the novice and experienced negotiator.